Sesame Place Philadelphia

-Sesame Place is a children's theme park and water park, located outside of Philadelphia in Middletown Township, Bucks County, Pennsylvania (with a Langhorne mailing address).
-It is the oldest of two theme parks in the United States based entirely on the children's educational television program Sesame Street (the other is in San Diego, California) and includes a variety of rides, shows and water attractions suited for young children.
-It is also the first theme park in the world to become a certified autism centre.
+Sesame Place Philadelphia is a children's theme park and water park based on the children's educational television program Sesame Street.
+It is one of the two Sesame Place theme parks owned and operated by United Parks & Resorts under an exclusive license from Sesame Workshop, the non-profit owner of Sesame Street.
+Located outside of Philadelphia in Middletown Township, Bucks County, Pennsylvania (with a Langhorne mailing address), it is the older of the two Sesame Street theme parks in the United States (the other being Sesame Place San Diego).
+Sesame Place Philadelphia includes a variety of rides, shows and water attractions suited for young children, and is the first theme park in the world to become a certified autism center.

-Sesame Place is one of the twelve theme parks owned and operated by SeaWorld Parks & Entertainment, which operates under an exclusive license from Sesame Workshop, the non-profit owner of Sesame Street.

-Overview

-Sesame Place is located in Middletown Township, Bucks County, Pennsylvania.
-The park has a "Langhorne, Pennsylvania" mailing address.
+History

 Sesame Place first opened in 1980 near the Oxford Valley Mall and initiated the expansion of the commercial complex in the vicinity.
 It was designed by Eric McMillan, a Canadian designer, Sandra Hanna of Lambertville, New Jersey and several other designers.

 The park is open from early May through Halloween for The Count's Halloween "Spooktacular", and mid-November through December for "A Very Furry Christmas".
-The original park was 3 acre and featured play areas and large computer labs where kids could colour their favourite Sesame Street characters.
+The original park was 3 acre and featured play areas and large computer labs where kids could color their favorite Sesame Street characters.
 Since then, it has expanded to 14 acre with rides and water attractions.
-The expansions included the construction of Cookie's Monster Land in 2014 - the park's largest renovation to date.
+The expansions included the construction of Cookie's Monster Land in 2014 – the park's largest renovation to date.

 The theme park is described as having implemented features to make it accessible to children with autism, and on World Autism Awareness Day in 2018 was announced to be the first theme park that is a Certified Autism Center.
-Certified Autism Centres "[help] businesses better serve guests and clients with cognitive disorders, including autism".
+Certified Autism Centers "[help] businesses better serve guests and clients with cognitive disorders, including autism".

 In 2007, it became the first theme park in Pennsylvania to become completely smoke-free.